mvolkmann/blog/src/smalltalk.md

 ## Packages

+Cuis Smalltalk supports the ability to save code outside an image file and load it into running images.
+This is an alternative to Monticello which is used in Squeak and Pharo.

+Packages are collections of Smalltalk code stored in files with a `.pck.st` file.

+There are three ways to install a package.

+1. Drag a package file onto the `WorldMorph` and select "install package".
+1. Open a "File List" window, locate a package file, select it, and click the "install package" button.
+1. Open a Workspace window,
+   enter the command `Feature require: '{package-name}'`, and press cmd-d (Do it).
+   This option only works if the package is in the same directory as the image file that is loaded.

 To see all the installed packages, click the WorldMorph background and select Open...Installed Packages.
 This opens an "Installed Packages" window.